-Wife of Sharjah ruler slams UAE-Israel education cooperation
+Wife of Sharjah ruler slams educational cooperation between UAE, Israel

 Al Qasimi's comments were a rare expression of domestic opposition towards Abu Dhabi's normalisation with Tel Aviv, after Emirati authorities have sought to monitor and track residents critical of the agreement.